Divjot-kaur/python/README.md

 # python
-this a repository for all projects I am making in Python by following the course 100 Days of Code: The Complete Python Pro Bootcamp for 2023
+This repository hosts all my Python projects developed while following the 100 Days of Code: The Complete Python Pro Bootcamp for 2023.
+It's a place where I collect and show off what I've learned through practical projects.